-10,000ft doesn’t currently support multi-currencies.
-To provide a little background, our intent with capture rates and budgets is that we are giving the team an internal tool to measure how their billable hours map to the project budget (units could be in $, £, or apples).
+10,000ft doesn't currently support multi-currencies.
+To provide a little background, our intent with capturing rates and budgets is that we are giving the team an internal tool to measure how their billable hours map to the project budget (units could be in $, £, or apples).
 These are fixed numbers that come from the contract for the work.

 Here is an example of how we would recommend setting up projects in one currency:

 - You are doing a project in the UK.
 Your contract for that project has a budget of £65000.